 Martin Named to Men's Golf SEC Community Service Team

-LEXINGTON, Ky. – University of Kentucky senior men’s golfer Cody Martin has been named to the Southeastern Conference Community Service Team, the league office announced Friday afternoon.
+Lexington, Ky. – University of Kentucky junior men’s golfer Cody Martin has been named to the Southeastern Conference Community Service team, the league office announced on Wednesday.

 The annual SEC golf Community Service Team recognizes the superior community service efforts of the league’s student-athletes.
 The SEC Community Service Team consists of one student-athlete from each SEC institution, nominated by his school’s personnel, who has devoted himself to community service.